Skip to main content

 8. Cognitive Decline and Brain Health

 Emerging research suggests that vitamin C deficiency may increase the risk of cognitive issues as you age.
 Vitamin C acts as an antioxidant that protects the brain from oxidative stress and inflammation.
 Low levels could potentially lead to memory problems or cognitive decline over time.
+Early signs of brain fog, forgetfulness, or slowed thinking are sometimes rooted in overlooked hydration or micronutrient issues.

 9. Higher Risk of Eye Problems